Power Ranger Toys

 Pros:

-- Durable design for regular play
+• Durable enough for regular everyday play

-- Strong fit for Beast Morphers fans
+• A strong fit for Beast Morphers fans specifically

 Cons: